VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Evaluation

+It is worth noting that there are occasionally outliers in Table~\ref{tab:7scenes_dtu}.
+This is because Acc., Comp., and N.C. evaluate complementary aspects of point-map quality: point accuracy, surface coverage, and normal/orientation consistency~\cite{wang2024dust3r}.
+Thus, a method may improve one metric while slightly underperforming on another.
+This accuracy–completeness trade-off is standard in 3D reconstruction evaluation, where precision/accuracy/completeness are treated as complementary criteria rather than interchangeable ones~\cite{knapitsch2017tanks}.

 \textbf{Ablation Study on Algorithm.} Fig.~\ref{fig:sw_ablation} shows the AUC@30 changes when applying each step individually in W4A4 setting on Co3Dv2 dataset.
-It shows that applying WHT to the quantization would lead to a moderate accuracy increase.
-This is because the WHT redistributes the outliers and produces a more uniform and quantization-friendly distribution for activation.
-However, the accuracy after only adopting WHT is still not satisfying.
-It is interesting to note that on Broccoli and Dount dataset, WHT only brings marginal increase on the AUC@30.
-This further justifies the limitation of WHT and the necessity to adopt further step.
-Therefore, we further adopt the DCT to maintain the structural features of weights to mitigate the quantization errors.
-The results indicate that by each step the accuracy increase by 29\% and 35\% on average respectively, validating the effectiveness of proposed VersaQ-3D.
+It shows that applying WHT and DCT individually leads to a moderate accuracy increase.
+This is because the WHT redistributes the outliers and produces a more uniform and quantization-friendly distribution for activations.
+However, the accuracy after only adopting WHT is still not satisfactory.
+It is interesting to note that on Apple and Toytrain datasets, WHT only brings a marginal increase in the AUC@30.
+This further justifies the limitation of WHT and the necessity to adopt further steps.
+In contrast, the DCT-only method lacks the capability to amortize the outliers, leading to sub-optimal accuracy.
+Therefore, we further combine the DCT with WHT to maintain the structural features of weights to mitigate the quantization errors.
+The results indicate that with each step, the accuracy increases by 10\% on average, respectively, validating the effectiveness of the proposed VersaQ-3D.